SamuelLawrence876/Twitter-Sentiment-Stocks/README.md

 - What is the overall sentiment of a particular stock?
 - Is the overall sentiment correlated to the stock price in anyway?
-- What positions do people on average towards the stock?
+- What positions do people on average towards any stock?

     ### things to note: